ma-compbio/scGHOST/README.md

   - `top_percentile` : the top percentiles within which random walks are performed. default: 0.25
 - `eps` : small float value to prevent dividing by zero in some functions. default: 1e-8
 - `num_clusters` : number of clusters to partition chromosomes into

-## Expected outputs

-scGHOST outputs two pickle files: 1 file with the genome coordinates of each genomic bin of the genome and 1 file with the corresponding subcompartment labels.

-Both genome coordinate and subcompartment output files are dictionaries whose keys are every chromosome in the genome.
-The value of the dictionary for each chromosome is a numpy array.
-In the genome coordinates file, the array consists of chromosome positions binned at the specified resolution (default: 500kb).
-In the subcompartment labels file, the array consists of integer subcompartment labels.
+- `neighbor_contacts` : determine whether to use the average of nearest neighbor contacts as the target label during node embedding.
+- `nearest_neighbor_override` : use a custom numpy array to define nearest neighbors.
+The format should be an `N x (k+1)` array with `N` denoting the number of cells in the dataset and `k` denoting the number of nearest neighbors.
+Row `i` in the array should contain entries denoting which cells are the nearest neighbors of cell `i`.
+- `cluster_gpu_caching` : toggle caching chromosome embeddings on the GPU prior to clustering to reduce CPU overhead converting embedding vectors to cuda variables.
+We recomend disabling this if your GPU memory is less than 16 GB.
+- `gpu_uniques` : determine whether to use the GPU to compute unique random walk samples.
+On machines with higher CPU core counts, CPU processing may be faster than GPU processing.
+- `kmeans_init` : the `n_init` parameter in scikit-learn/cuML's `KMeans`.
+We set this value at a default of 1 to reduce clustering runtime.

 ## Contact
-Please email kxiong@andrew.cmu.edu or raise an issue in the github repository with any questions about installation or usage.
+Please email jianma@cs.cmu.edu or raise an issue in the github repository with any questions about installation or usage.